sol-eng/python-examples/quarto-lightbox/README.md

 * Acquire an [API key](https://docs.rstudio.com/connect/user/api-keys/)
 * Publish with your method of choice

 Tip: Use [quarto projects](https://quarto.org/docs/projects/quarto-projects.html) for the most robust publishing experience.
-The rsconnect-python package (and git backed publishing on Connect) as of 2022/11/02 are only able to deploy Quarto projects, not standalone documents.
+The rsconnect-python package (and git backed publishing on Connect) as of 2022/11/07 do not have support for publishing standalone documents and needs quarto content to be in a project.

 **Quarto CLI**